ssec/polar2grid/integration_tests/README.rst

 How Jenkins runs the tests
 ==========================

 Jenkins runs a script that follows the same steps as above with the exception of extracting the test data from a tarball.
 The script can be found in ``integration_tests/run.sh``.

+Jenkins home is on bumi.ssec.wisc.edu using port 8080.